adilrabid/Simple-Lightbox/README.md

-# Simple-Lightbox
+# Simple-slb
-A simple easy to use javascript library for showing lightboxes in website
+A simple easy to use javascript library for showing slbes in website